chris-schmitz/L5SimpleFM/readme.md

 L5SimpleFM has an optional interface called `FileMakerInterface` that can be injected into a constructor or controller method instead of injecting L5SimpleFM directly.
 This means that if you use the interface and ever want to switch out the L5SimpleFM implementation with something else the effect on your application's business logic should be minimal.

 That said, if you want to inject the L5SimpleFM concrete class directly you can do so by using the class name instead of the interface. review the `L5SimpleFMServiceProvider` register method for constructor details.

+&nbsp;

+# Commands

+All of the commands outlined here are found in the public method list of the `L5SimpleFM` class.

+All examples expect that you have injected the `FileMakerInterface` as a dependency stored in the variable `$fm`.

 ## Finding by fields